Reverse mortgage rates and ‘what are your rates’ are very common questions that we get here.

 How much does it need to grow to offset the reverse mortgage cost?
-As we mention in our ‘Reverse Mortgage Canada‘ guide, a neat trick is that the approximate amount your home needs to grow is at half of the reverse mortgage rate.
+As we mention in our ‘Reverse Mortgage Canada‘ guide, a neat trick is that the approximate amount your home needs to grow is at half of the interest rate.

 This is because a reverse mortgage is taken out on up to 55% of your home.
 Your home equity growth still compounds on 100% of your home.
-So, because the reverse mortgage is roughly half the size, your home equity growth only needs to be around half of the reverse mortgage rate.
+So, because the mortgage balance is roughly half the size, your home equity growth only needs to be around half of the interest rate.

 To continue our example from above, let’s say your home was worth $250,000 and you took out the $100,000 loan mentioned above.
 Here is what your home equity growth would be under various scenarios: